 Yoga Pants

-Central America is a destination for the health conscious people and with that yoga is all over the islands.
-Most of the big resorts even offer yoga classes in the morning or evenings.
+Central America is a destination for health-conscious people, and with that, yoga is all over the islands.
+Most of the big resorts even offer yoga classes in the morning or evening.
+I typically have at least two pairs of yoga pants in my suitcase.

 Bathing Suits